MDK-Packs/Documentation/Using_MCUXpresso/README.md

 ## In the IDE

-Go back to your development tool.
-It should notify you about the updated files and ask you to reload them.
-You now can continue working on the project.
+Go back to your development tool and continue to work on the project.